Anna Nieto-Gómez: College years

 In 1967, NietoGomez began attending California State University at Long Beach and became involved in the Mexican-American students rights movement, founding Hijas de Cuauhtémoc in 1971, a feminist-centered Chicana newspaper.
 NietoGomez and the women's group, also named Hijas de Cuauhtémoc, "took their name from a Mexican feminist organization that worked against the Porfirio Díaz dictatorship in Mexico," and also addressed issues ignored by the Chicano population, including those to do with gender and sexuality.
 Her contemporaries in the group included Adelaida Del Castillo, Sylvia Castillo, Leticia Hernandez, and Corinne Sanchez.
+After NietoGomez's father died she wanted a change and she was a sign written on it saying "Chicano" which was her first time seeing that word in writing.This prompted her in learning that there was a Chicano Organization being started.